What is Vascular Disease?

 2. Risk Reduction: Early identification of issues such as high cholesterol, hypertension, or artery blockages allows for interventions that can lower the risk of serious health events like heart attacks, strokes, or amputations.

 3. Prevention: Through vascular screening, you can work with your doctor to make lifestyle changes, such as improving your diet, increasing exercise, and controlling blood pressure or cholesterol.
 These changes can significantly reduce your risk of developing vascular diseases.
+If vascular diseases are found, screening can help guide treatment decisions, from lifestyle changes to medications or even surgical interventions, to prevent further complications.
+We can have an informed basis to refer to the appropriate interventional specialist.

 Vascular screening is an important step in maintaining vascular health, especially for those at higher risk of developing arterial problems.
 It can detect potentially serious issues before they lead to life-threatening conditions, allowing for timely treatment and lifestyle changes.
 If you’re at risk for vascular disease, talk to your healthcare provider about whether vascular screening is right for you.
 Regular checkups and screenings are key to preventing severe complications and maintaining long-term health.